 AI-Assisted Creative Asset Review and Localization Routing

-An example workflow for routing creative asset reviews and localization handoffs with clearer approval logic.
+An example workflow for routing creative asset reviews and localization handoffs with clearer source-of-truth and approval logic.

 The Challenge